 Adlee and Miller appear to think the most important value of the internet is as a political instrument in the fight against tyranny, oppression and totalitarians everywhere.
 In this they mirror all the noble optimism of the early years of cyberspace.

-Yet across the whole world today a much overlooked fact is children constitute the largest single constituency of internet users.
+Yet across the whole world today a much overlooked fact is children are almost certainly the largest or one of the largest constituencies of internet users.
 Thus, whatever else we might hope, want or imagine the internet to be it is every bit as much a medium for youngsters and families as it is a weapon in the armoury of liberal democracy.
+And, of course, children and families are by no means the only significant group of internet users who have come to grief because of the way the technology can aid and abet determined wrongdoers willing to exploit the difficulties which it can place place in the way of anyone trying to identify them.

-Adlee and Miller glibly engage with high level geopolitics at the expense of any evident or deep concern for anything else.
-In this respect they remind me a little of guys in their late 60s or 70s who wear kaftans.
-Their sentimental attachment to the Summer of Love is sweet but so at odds with contemporary reality you worry.
+Adlee and Miller glibly engage with high level geopolitics at the expense of any evident or deep concern for anyone or anything else.
+In this respect they remind me a little of guys in their late 60s or 70s who still routinely wear kaftans.
+Their sentimental attachment to the Summer of Love is sweet but so at odds with contemporary reality you have to worry.

-In the early 1990s someone called Robert Kahn, a co-developer of TCP/IP, created a system which would allow for the creation of a permanent, unique and traceable digital identifier, the shorthand for which is a handle.
+In the early 1990s Robert Kahn, a co-developer of TCP/IP, created a system which would allow for permanent, unique and traceable digital identifiers, the shorthand for which is a “handle”.
 A handle could be assigned to every phone, laptop, document or part thereof.
 It could be attached to anything, including people.

-Thus, instead of the internet being based on simply routing anonymous data packets from A to B, with handles the internet would, in effect, be connecting digital objects.
+Thus, instead of the internet simply routing anonymous data packets from A to B, with handles the internet would, in effect, be connecting digital objects.
 I couldn’t send or receive an object unless I had a handle myself.

-What is more it looks as if the technical standards which would allow the global deployment of a handle based system have already been agreed somewhere within the UN system.
+What is more it looks as if the technical standards which would allow the global deployment of a handle-based system have already been agreed within the UN.
 Countries like China, Russia and some Arab states want to start rolling it out.
-This has set alarm bells ringing.
+Entirely understandably this has set alarm bells ringing but that is not, in and of itself without more, sufficient reason to dismiss the idea.

 The dangers are obvious, but so are the advantages

-We’ve already been through that argument in respect of filtering and blocking web pages containing child abuse images.
-Yes, it is true some Governments have used the same techniques to restrict access to materials which they think threaten their grip on power, but that cannot be a good enough reason to say to children who have been raped in Aberdeen or Arkansas that they must suffer images of their humiliation being accessible to anyone with a mind to look when tools are available that could at least get rid of some if not all of the horrible pictures.
+We’ve already been through similar arguments in respect of filtering and blocking web pages containing child sex abuse images.
+Yes, it is true some Governments have used the same techniques to restrict access to materials which they think threaten their grip on power, but that cannot be a good enough reason to say to children who have been raped in Aberdeen or Arkansas that they must continue to suffer images of their humiliation being accessible to anyone with a mind to look when there are tools available which could at least get rid of some, possibly most if not all, of the horrible pictures.

-AI is becoming the new form of filtering and blocking.
-Societies all around the world are saying they have had enough.
+Societies all around the world are saying they have had enough of much of the wrong-doing that the internet is facilitating.
 On a global scale a “peasants’ revolt” is underway.
 It is unstoppable and irreversible.

 Too many disparate and irreconcilable aims?